-Cheers! oneworld is best airline alliance for in-flight wine again23 de febrero de 2016
+Cheers! oneworld is best airline alliance for in-flight wine again23 February 2016

 Judges at a leading international wine-tasting competition have raised their glasses to oneworld® as the best airline alliance for the wines served in-flight by its member airlines for the ninth year in a row.